tubaxenor/Scissors/README.md

 - nodejs: http://nodejs.org/

-  (You can also use nvm https://github.com/creationix/nvm to manage the node version control)
+  (You can also use nvm https://github.com/creationix/nvm to manage the node versions)

 Initialize
 ========